|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 First wash the kayak with water and remove the seat and any other attached accessories.
 If you are going to store it on the ground, flip it on its side and let it lean against the wall at an angle.
 You can also lean it vertically against the wall with the cockpit facing outwards and the stern touching the ground.
 Another common technique is to hang it from the ceiling, though this requires significantly more work and skill.

 Here you have several options.
 You can buy a mounting system and attach it to your wall.
 You can also come up with a rope system where you hang your kayak from ropes secured to the wall.
-Alternatively buy a bracket system and place your kayak on the wall-mounted brackets.
+Alternatively buy a bracket system and place it on the wall-mounted brackets.

 When you hang a kayak on a wall, make sure the cockpit is always facing outwards.
 Any ropes or straps should be tied around the cockpit, the strongest part of the kayak.